 Wouldn’t it be nice to have an IT person on staff—someone who knows audio every time you had a question about signal flow in your home studio, or when your computer seems to take over and leave you in the dust?
 We can’t promise you that, but in this session, studio IT wizard Jim Slick, CEO of Slick Audio, will explain how audio and IT can co-exist peacefully, answer your nagging digital questions, and show you common problems and fixes to make your recording system run smoother and happier.
 Check out NAMM for more details https://www.namm.org/nammu/understanding-signal-chain-and-computers-home-and

-Jim, from Slick Audio discusses a trick dare I say, or maybe a work flow and why and when you might want to use track versioning or take the step to turn each of these new versions actually into new tracks of their own.
+Jim, from Slick Audio, discusses a DAW trick dare I say, or maybe a workflow and why and when you might want to use track versioning or take the step to turn each of these new versions actually into new tracks of their own.
 Maybe a few of you out there already do this if you do tell us more about how you do it.
 But for those who are not certain about what I am talking about.
-You are essentially making a new version of the piece you are creating and turn it into a stand alone track.
+You are essentially making a new version of the piece you are creating and turn it into a stand-alone track.
 Seeing is believing so review the video below as Jim helps you understand why you’d want to record multiple tracks or multiple versions.
 What’s the difference and how you can make the most of your recording time.

 Slick Audio has got you covered with the Smallest DAW Computer (audio recording computer) imaginable.
 Slick Audio makers of The best computers for recording music.
-For the home or any pro, studio has made a-line of Ultra-Compact PC’s for recording audio and the M560 is the smallest in the ultra compact category.
+For the home or any pro, the studio has made a-line of Ultra-Compact PC’s for recording audio and the M560 is the smallest in the ultra-compact computer category.

 Slick Audio designed line-of DAW computers for audio production with small spaces in mind.
 These small form factor computers might not take up much space on your desk.
 But they will impress you with the amount of power they have for recording your projects on your favorite DAW software.